25 Best Maui Snorkeling Spots & Beach Guide

 VIDEO, Photos, Directions, Facilities & More - click here

-Mokuleia Bay is accessed by a staircase from the main road.
-Well worth the climb, this area was designated a Marine Life Conservation District in 1978 and is therefore a beautiful snorkeling location.
-This beach is known as “Slaughterhouse” because there used to be one on the cliffs above.
+Mokuleia Bay is accessed by a steep, yet safe staircase from the main road.
+Well worth the climb, this area was designated a Marine Life Conservation District in 1978 and is therefore another beautiful snorkeling location.
+The seemingly unflattering nickname 'Slaughterhouse Beach' came from the slaughterhouse that once perched on the cliffs above.
 These days it is the lack of visible development surrounding the beach that contributes to its appeal.
-Slaughterhouse is a great spot to snorkel most of the year, but the waves can be rough in the wintertime.
-If it is rough and you are comfortable snorkeling in such conditions, you’ll need to push out about 30 feet before you can see anything.
-(If you’re not comfortable, honor that.
+Slaughterhouse is a great place to snorkel on Maui during most months of the year, but the waves can be rough during the winter when larger swells roll through.
+If it is a bit rough but you are a strong snorkeler, you’ll need to push out about 30 feet before you will see any marine life.
+(If you’re not comfortable, honor that and stay safe!
 There are plenty of other great beaches to enjoy.)

 For more information on how to access Slaughterhouse Beach and snorkeling tips, check out our recent blog ‘Slaughterhouse Beach Snorkeling‘.